 Long-term debt: $20,000

-The cash ratio for Company A would be calculated as follows:
+The ratio for Company A would be calculated as follows:

 The figure above indicates that Company A possesses enough cash and cash equivalents to pay off 136% of its current liabilities.
 Company A is highly liquid and can easily fund its debt.

 Download the Free Template

-Enter your name and email in the form below and download the free cash ratio template now!
+Enter your name and email in the form below and download the free ratio template now!

 Interpretation of the Cash Ratio

 The cash ratio indicates to creditors, analysts, and investors the percentage of a company’s current liabilities that cash and cash equivalents will cover.
-A ratio above 1 means that the company will be able to pay off its current liabilities with cash and cash equivalents, and have funds left over.
+A ratio above 1 means that a company will be able to pay off its current liabilities with cash and cash equivalents, and have funds left over.

-Creditors prefer a high cash ratio, as it indicates that the company can easily pay off its debt.
+Creditors prefer a high cash ratio, as it indicates that a company can easily pay off its debt.
 Although there is no ideal figure, a ratio of not lower than 0.5 to 1 is usually preferred.
 The cash ratio figure provides the most conservative insight into a company’s liquidity since only cash and cash equivalents are taken into consideration.

 It is important to realize that the cash ratio does not necessarily provide a good financial analysis of a company because businesses do not ordinarily keep cash and cash equivalents in the same amount as current liabilities.
 In fact, they are usually making poor use of their assets if they hold large amounts of cash on their balance sheet.
 When cash sits on the balance sheet, it is not generating a return.
 Therefore, excess cash is often re-invested for shareholders to realize higher returns.